The Healthy Keto® Diet for Beginners: Your Quick Start Guide

 Medication and the Ketogenic Diet

 Some medications interfere with ketosis and may cause weight gain or block weight loss.
 These drugs include:

 If you are not losing weight and are taking any of the medications above, consult with your doctor to find an alternative solution, including natural remedies.

 Antidepressants can block your weight loss.
 If you are taking antidepressants, ask your doctor for an alternative.

 This drug is prescribed for diabetics and women with PCOS.
-Lowering your insulin with a low-carb diet is helpful, as well as exercising.
+Lowering your fat storing hormone with a low-carb diet is helpful, as well as exercising.
 But there are other things you can do: get more sun and sleep, reduce your stress, take apple cider vinegar, eat cinnamon, and take vitamin B1.

 As you cut down sugars and refined carbs, you are likely to see your cholesterol levels drop.
 When they do, ask your doctor if you can discontinue statins.
-One side-effect statins have is insulin resistance, the very thing we are trying to get rid of.
+One side-effect statins have is fat storing hormone resistance, the very thing we are trying to get rid of.

 The Ketogenic Diet for Vegans

 If you are a vegan, you will have to consume low carb vegan proteins.
 Avoid fruits, grains, juice, potatoes, rice, any sugars, and corn.
 But do eat healthy fats like olives, avocado, nuts, nut butter, chia seeds, pecans, coconut, mushrooms, peanut butter, tofu (non-GMO), hummus, and many other foods.